 SSAE 16 SOC 2 Type

 the hosting vendor from some of the reporting requirements enumerated above.

 Business Consultants (TBCs) and Application Directors (joint responsibility):

 Assist the Enterprise Security Officer (ESO) in the

 implementation of this Policy.

-Ensure that the hosted application complies with the
+Ensure that the hosted information asset complies with relevant